luna983/luna983.github.io/research-jmp.md

 ----

-__Measuring the Welfare Impacts of International Development Programs with Satellite Imagery and Deep Learning__
+__Measuring the Effectiveness of Poverty Alleviation Programs from Space__

 _job market paper_